 Now that you are aware of the many benefits of neutering and spaying a dog, you should not have any more pullbacks in taking your beloved pet dog to the vet’s clinic to get his or her reproductive organs removed.
 The next obvious question that comes here is the cost of neutering a dog.

 Fortunately, neutering expenses are less than what you would be required to pay for a spaying session.
-The cost depends on the weight of the dog and usually most private pet clinics carry out the neutering procedure at a charge between $200 and $300 approximately.
-The heavier the dog is, the more would be charges, as the anesthesia expenses would be higher for a heavier dog.
+The cost depends on the weight of the dog, and usually, most private pet clinics carry out the neutering procedure at a charge between $200 and $300 approximately.
+The heavier the dog is, the more would be charged, as the anesthesia expenses would be higher for a heavier dog.

 You can also try out the various local humane societies who will not charge more than $100 for neutering your dog.
 However, the kind of care and attention that you would be getting at a private pet clinic would not be available in such places